 One problem I had with Kaspersky Safe Kids is that it’s not compatible with the McAfee antivirus software.
 I had to remove it, then uninstall and reinstall Safe Kids for it to work properly.

 Safe Kids only has a basic time management filter.
-This means that you can set up either a daily time schedule, or a daily screen-time limit per child — but not both, as some others allow.
-Once the time expires, Safe Kids will block the computer from accessing the internet.
+This means that you can set up either a daily time schedule or a daily screen-time limit per child — but not both, as some others allow.
 Once the time expires, Safe Kids will block the computer from accessing the internet.

-I don’t recommend Safe Kids if screen time management is an important issue for you, but if you’re looking for a strong filter, with one of the lowest prices I’ve seen, this is a good option and you can get a 7-day free trial, with no credit card required.
+I don’t recommend Safe Kids if screen time management is an important issue for you, but if you’re looking for a strong web filter, this is a good option, and you can get a 7-day free trial, with no credit card required.

 - Thorough web filter